Protecting Yourself Protects Others

 Have you ever experienced secondhand stress?
 Tell me about it in the comments below!

 If you are a stressed helping professional that spends your day serving others, you may need to spend extra care and attention filling your cup, and developing stress-management strategies.
-Get on the waitlist for my newest course The Cost of Care to learn how to prevent burnout and fall in love with helping again.
+Check out our signature course The Cost of Care to learn how to prevent burnout and fall in love with helping again.